Marcel Desailly: Club career

 Following Adonkor's lead, Desailly began his career at Nantes.
 There, as part of the famed Nantes youth programme, he played alongside a young Didier Deschamps, who became his closest friend.
 Desailly turned professional in 1986, two years after his half-brother had died in a car accident.
 In 1992, he moved to Marseille, where he reunited with Deschamps, and won the UEFA Champions League the following year.
-In 1994, while playing for AC Milan, he again won the Cup (scoring in the final himself), being the first player to win the Cup in consecutive seasons with different clubs.
+In 1994, while playing for AC Milan, he again won the Cup (scoring in the final himself), becoming the first player to win the rebranded tournament with two different clubs, and also the first ever player to win the Cup with different clubs in consecutive seasons.
 During his time in Milan, he won two Italian league titles, in 1994 and 1996.
 Although he preferred to be deployed as a sweeper or centre-back, roles which he played during his time in France, he found much success playing as a defensive midfielder for Milan, alongside Demetrio Albertini, due to the presence of several other established centre-backs at the club, such as Franco Baresi, Alessandro Costacurta and Filippo Galli.

 Desailly then moved to the English club Chelsea in 1998 for £4.6 million, where he captained the side and played sweeper and centre-back until the end of the 2003–04 season.
 It was at Chelsea that Desailly formed a formidable partnership with Frank Leboeuf.

-He picked up one major trophy in his six seasons with Chelsea, being on the winning side in their FA Cup triumph over Aston Villa in 2000.
+He picked up one major trophy in his six seasons at Stamford Bridge, being on the winning side in their FA Cup triumph over Aston Villa in 2000.

 Desailly was snapped up by Qatari outfit Al-Gharafa in 2004.
 He was appointed as the club captain and under the French coach Bruno Metsu they won the Qatar League in 2005.
 He then joined Qatar S.C., leading them to second place in the league before retiring from professional football.

 In 2014, Desailly had met the Football Association of Malaysia and said he was ready and willing to coach the Malaysia national team.
 He also pointed that it was up to the football association whether to hire him or not.